 Heather was the winner of The Champions of Sexual Literacy Award for Grassroots Activism from the National Sexuality Resource Center/SFSU in 2007; in 2009 the winner of the Society for the Scientific Study of Sexuality, Western Region's Public Service Award and the Our Bodies, Ourselves' Women's Health Heroes Award.
-In 2012, she won the Joan Helmich Educator of the Year award.
+In 2012, she won the Joan Helmich Educator of the Year award, and in 2013, The Woodhull Foundation's Vicki Award, for affirming sexual freedom as a fundamental human right.
 She was also a lead plaintiff in the ACLU vs. Gonzales case, arguing against the Child Online Protection Act (COPA), which could have removed young adults' access to needed sexuality information, and her work with Scarleteen -- and the import of our service -- helped secure an important win for the case.

 In 2007, DaCapo Press released Heather's S.E.X.:the All-You-Need-to-Know Progressive Sexuality Guide to Get You Through High School and College, a comprehensive and fully inclusive young adult sexuality, sexual health and relationships guide.
 Her essays, fiction, poetry and artwork have appeared in her own publications as well as in The Guardian (UK), Issues Magazine, PIF Magazine, Maxi Magazine, CleanSheets, LeisureSuit.Net, Other Rooms, Cherrybomb, Sexilicious, Blood Moon, BAACHOR Magazine (in which her essay "The Door Into One Moment, Eternal," was nominated for a Pushcart Prize) and Batteries Not Included.
 Her fiction and creative nonfiction have also appeared in the anthologies Yes Means Yes: Visions of Female Sexual Power and A World Without Rape, Viscera, The Adventures of Food, Aqua Erotica, Zaftig: Well-Rounded Erotica, The Mammoth Book of Best New Erotica 1 & 2, Shameless: An Intimate Erotica and Penthouse and will appear in the forthcoming anthologies Breakthrough Bleeding: Essays on The Thing Women Spend A Quarter Of Their Time Doing, But No One’s Supposed To Talk About and What We Think: Gender Roles, Women's Issues and Feminism in the 21st Century.
 Her photography and visual art have been shown at/in 555 Gallery, Sex Worker Visions (New York), Babes in Toyland, Jane's Guide, Michelle 7, On Our Backs, the Bryant-Lake Bowl, Trixx (to benefit the GLBT youth center, District 202), The Independent, The Mammoth Book of Erotic Women, SEAF 2004 and other venues.
 She has been quoted in other sexuality books, such as The Whole Lesbian Sex Book and The Mother's Guide to Sex, and her work has been used in a number of university, school and clinic curricula.

-Heather was previously a classroom educator; she trained and taught in the Montessori method (AMS), and created and ran an independent alternative Kindergarten and pre-Kindergarten from 1992 - 1996.
+Heather was previously a classroom educator; she taught in the Montessori method (AMS), and created and ran an independent alternative Kindergarten and pre-Kindergarten from 1992 - 1996.
+A graduate with honors of Chicago's Academy for the Arts, where she studied music and creative writing, she won a National Academy of Poets award in her teens.
+She continued her education at Shimer College, studying literature, erotic spirituality and sociology, then later studied at the Midwest Montessori Teacher Training Center.
 In addition, she is trained as a facilitator for Teen Talking Circles.
-A graduate with honors of Chicago's Academy for the Arts, where she studied music and creative writing, she won a National Academy of Poets award in her teens.
-She continued her education for three years at Shimer College, studying literature, erotic spirituality and sociology.
-A jill of all trades, she has also had a myriad of odd jobs, including selling wheatgrass and sprouts in Chicago's farmer's markets, designing living centerpieces for Hotel Nikko, waiting tables, ringing cash registers, teaching kickboxing and self-defense, landscaping (which mostly involved moving very heavy rocks, a skill she employs every day as a sex educator), consulting on women's issues, political canvassing and once donned a lobster suit on a subway car for a promotional campaign.
-She often wishes she'd nicked the lobster suit.

-Heather is in her forties and currently lives and works on a rural island outside Seattle, Washington.
-When not working herself into an early grave, she can be found owning the cliché and playing with her dogs, communing with the forest, hula-hooping or boxing, jangling about with instruments, dreaming up art, and crafting vegan delishy-delights in a kitchen her partner calls their "favorite restaurant" while crooning tunes from 70's AM radio, all of which the people who love her generously tolerate without making too many jokes at her expense.
+Heather is entering middle age with as much grace as she can muster, and currently lives and works on a rural island outside Seattle, Washington.
+When not working herself into an early grave, she can be found owning the cliché and playing with her dogs, practicing yoga, communing with the forest, hula-hooping, jangling about with instruments, dreaming up art, and crafting vegan delights in a kitchen her partner calls their "favorite restaurant" while loudly crooning tunes from 70's AM radio, all of which the people who love her graciously tolerate without making too many jokes at her expense.

 Beyond being incredibly valuable to us, our young adult volunteers also get experience of value to them by volunteering at Scarleteen.
 Here's what a few of them have to say about it: